 The IRC in London

-The International Rescue Committee UK is the IRC’s hub in Europe, with a mission to raise profile, deliver policy and practice change, and increase funding to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and reclaim control of their future.
+The London office is the IRC’s hub in Europe, with a mission to raise profile, deliver policy and practice change, and increase funding to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and reclaim control of their future.

-IRC Brussels leads on the IRC's engagement with the EU institutions.
-IRC Brussels seeks to drive policy change on the refugee crisis in Europe and globally, and to ensure that EU funding for the global refugee crisis is targeted effectively.
+Our Brussels team leads on the IRC's engagement with the European Union institutions.
+The Brussels office seeks to drive policy change on the refugee crisis in Europe and globally, and to ensure that EU funding for the global refugee crisis is targeted effectively.

 The IRC works in collaboration with other Brussels-based NGOs to coordinate advocacy work and maximise impact.
 We are a member of Voluntary Organisations in Cooperation in Emergencies (VOICE), the European Council on Refugees and Exiles (ECRE), the Human Rights and Democracy Network (HRDN).

-First established in 1956, the IRC Geneva office acts as liaison with Geneva-based humanitarian institutions, most significantly the United Nations High Commissioner for Refugees (UNHCR).
-It also represents the IRC in various fora together with UN Specialised Agencies, UN Member States, intergovernmental organisations, nongovernmental organisations and NGO consortia.
+First established in 1956, the IRC’s Geneva office acts as liaison with Geneva-based humanitarian institutions, most significantly the United Nations High Commissioner for Refugees (UNHCR).
+It also represents the IRC in various fora together with UN specialised agencies, UN member states, intergovernmental organisations, nongovernmental organisations and NGO consortia.
 The team based in Geneva also provides technical support to IRC programmes in the field.